davidcarboni/auth-jwt/README.md

  * The RoS use case is that users authenticate centrally (a single sign-on) and that this authentication token (carrying authorisation information) is trusted by other RoS apps.
  * The other RoS apps need to be able to trust the identity and authorisations that are being asserted by a user.
- * The other RoS apps do not need to access resources owned by the central authentication.
+ * The other RoS apps do not need to access resources owned by the central authentication component.
- * Therefore a digitally signed token (e.g. JWT) is both necessary and sufficient for trusted assertion.
+ * Therefore a digitally signed token (e.g. JWT) is necessary and also sufficient for trusted assertion.
  * Not using OAuth could significantly reduce complexity and potential for errors.

 ## Features and benefits

  * *Public-private key signatures*: this avoids the need for a shared secret between auth and clients, simplifying deployment.
  * *Elliptic curve digital signatures*: part of the JWT standard, ECDSA uses shorter keys and produces smaller signature blocks with significantly faster performance than RSA.
  * *Ephemeral keys*: the design of this prototype avoids the need for private key storage and transmission on startup.
-It ensures a group of stateless instances can sign JWTs and support verification of signatures created by any instance (running or exited).
+It ensures a group of stateless instances can sign JWTs and support verification of signatures created by any other instance (running or exited).
  * *API design*: the format for the `/keys` endpoint is designed to follow the same API pattern as Github, e.g.: https://api.github.com/users/davidcarboni/keys

 ## Exceptions